SixXS

 Feedback

-As we strive to make the SixXS service available and useable for everybody, we are always interrested in feedback.
+As we strive to make the SixXS service available and useable for everybody, we are always interested in feedback.
 Thus if you encounter something which is not clear, too difficult, requires explanation or could be done better or in a different way which would improve the experience for the users, then do not hesitate to describe the problem and email it to our contact address.
 One can of course also discuss this in the Forum's "What can be done better" thread.

 Abuse

 Abuse and related messages should be sent directly to abuse@sixxs.net.
 SixXS has an Incident Response Team, as registered in the RIPE database with the IRT-SIXXS handle.
 Also see our Abuse FAQ and the above contact information.
 In case of reporting SPAM/UCE/Viruses, either attach them in a ZIP file or PGP encrypt your message.
 SixXS managed prefixes can be found in whois and in our own PoP Prefix List.
 IPv4 endpoint information of all tunnels can be found by quering whois.sixxs.net for the IPv6 address.
+When including data in the email that might be considered spam/virus, please either password-protect zip it and/or pastebin it somewhere refering to it in the email.
+Unfortunately we received too much spam on the abuse address to not restrict this.

-Reporting problems / Checklist
+Reporting problems / Troubleshooting / Checklist

-When describing a problem, either to the Staff in an email to the above address, or with a post in the Forum or in the Ticket System, please provide the following information where available and use it as a checklist to figure out where your problem might be, without it helping you resolv your problem becomes pretty much impossible, but with these details it becomes much easier, thus provide as much information as possible:
+When describing a problem, either to the Opers in an email to the above address, or with a post in the Forum or in the Ticket System, please provide the following information where available and use it as a checklist to figure out where your problem might be, without it helping you resolv your problem becomes pretty much impossible, but with these details it becomes much easier, thus provide as much information as possible:

 As stated below, we are not a helpdesk, but we are willing to help; we do need to have these details though, otherwise there is not much help that we can give.
 When these details are not provided, we will reply and simply point to this list.